-If your Canada trip itinerary lands you in the Canadian Prairies, indulging in some of the best things to do in Winnipeg is a must.
+If your Canada trip itinerary lands you in the Canadian Prairies, indulging in the best things to do in Winnipeg is a must.

 Top tourist attractions in Winnipeg